microsoft/BuildXL/Documentation/Wiki/How-To-Run-BuildXL/Resource-Usage-Configuration.md

 * WriteFile pips
 * CopyFile pips

-Since these pips are IO intensive and generally not CPU intensive, they have a different concurrency limit settings
+Since these pips are IO intensive and generally not CPU intensive, they have a different concurrency limit settings.

     /maxIO:<number of concurrent I/O operations>
                                 Specifies the maximum number of I/O operations that BuildXL will launch at one time.
 The default value is 1/4 of the number of processors in the current machine, but at least 1.
     /maxIOMultiplier:<double>
                                 Specifies maxIO in terms of a multiplier of the machine's processor count.
 The default is 0.25.

-## Low priority
-Processes in Windows use the "Normal" priority by default but can be overridden with another setting.
-This can be manipulated in Task Manager but BuildXL accepts it as a command line option as well.
-Generally this is less effective than setting the concurrency limit directly.

-    /lowPriority[+|-]           Runs the build engine and all tools at a lower priority in order to provide better responsiveness to interactive processes on the current machine.
+## Cache Concurrency limits
+Since cache operations use different resources (IO, CPU, network) concurrently, they have a different concurrency limit settings.

+    /maxCacheLookup:<number of concurrent operations>
+                                Specifies the maximum number of cache lookup operations that BuildXL will launch at one time.
+                                The default value is 2 times the number of processors in the current machine.
+    /maxMaterialize:<number of concurrent operations>
+                                Specifies the maximum number of concurrent materialize operations (e.g., materialize inputs, storing two-phase cache entries, analyzing pip violations).
+                                The default value is 2 times the number of processors in the current machine.

+## Cache Concurrency limits
+Since cache operations use different resources (IO, CPU, network) concurrently, they have a different concurrency limit settings.

+    /maxCacheLookup:<number of concurrent operations>
+                                Specifies the maximum number of cache lookup operations that BuildXL will launch at one time.
+                                The default value is 2 times the number of processors in the current machine.
+    /maxMaterialize:<number of concurrent operations>
+                                Specifies the maximum number of concurrent materialize operations (e.g., materialize inputs, storing two-phase cache entries, analyzing pip violations).
+                                The default value is 2 times the number of processors in the current machine.

 ## Memory utilization ##
 BuildXL supports throttling spawned process pips based on machine available RAM.
 This aims at ensuring builds don't page memory onto disk for machines with low memory to CPU core ratios.